 - Retain the log and summary for five years.

-- Only send completed forms to OSHA if specifically asked to do so.
+- Only send completed forms to OSHA if required to do so.

 300A logs are an important way for employers, employees and OSHA to evaluate the safety of industries and workplaces to reduce and eliminate hazards, which may prevent future workplace injuries and illnesses.